wistia/elixir_nsq/README.md

 ### Supervision Tree

 For your convenience, this is the overall process structure of `elixir_nsq`.
-In practice, the ConnectionSupervisors and Task.Supervisors don't do much automatic restarting because NSQ itself is built to handle that.
+In practice, the Connection.Supervisors and Task.Supervisors don't do much automatic restarting because NSQ itself is built to handle that.
 But they are useful for propagating exit commands and keeping track of all running processes.